JoshuaFox/JoshuaFox.github.io/semiticnounpatterns.md

 **Errata:**

-Page 38, line 17 For "these example" read "these examples".
+Page 38, line 17: For "these example," read "these examples."

 **See also:**